Corporate Governance Manual

 Adequate and Timely Information

-To enable the Directors to properly fulfill their duties and responsibilities, Management shall provide the Directors with complete, adequate, and timely information about the matters to be taken in their meetings.
+To enable the Directors to properly fulfill their duties and responsibilities, Management shall provide the Directors with material and timely information on the matters to be taken up in their meetings.

 Accountability and Audit

-Management shall formulate the rules and procedures on financial reporting and internal control for presentation to the Audit Committee in accordance with the following guidelines:
+Management shall formulate the rules and procedures on financial reporting and internal control for presentation to the Audit and Risk Oversight Committee in accordance with the following guidelines:

-2. An effective system of internal control that will ensure the integrity of the financial reports and protection of the assets of the Corporation for the benefit of all Shareholders and other Stakeholders;
+- An effective system of internal control that will ensure the integrity of the financial reports and protection of the assets of the Company for the benefit of all Shareholders and other Stakeholders;

-3. On the basis of the approved Internal Audit Plan, Internal Audit examinations should cover, at the minimum, the evaluation of the adequacy and effectiveness of controls that cover the Corporation's governance, operations and information systems, including the reliability and integrity of financial and operation information, effectiveness and efficiency of operations, protection of assets, and compliance with contracts, laws, rules, and regulations; and
+- On the basis of the approved Internal Audit Plan, Internal Audit examinations should cover, at the minimum, the evaluation of the adequacy and effectiveness of controls that cover the Company's governance, operations and information systems, including the reliability and integrity of financial and operation information, effectiveness and efficiency of operations, protection of assets, and compliance with contracts, laws, rules, and regulations; and

-4. The Corporation shall consistently comply with the financial reporting requirements of the SEC.
+- The Company shall consistently comply with the financial reporting requirements of the SEC.

-5. The External Auditor shall be rotated or changed every five (5) years or earlier, or the signing partner of the External Auditing firm assigned to the Corporation, should be changed with the same frequency.
-The Corporate IA Head should submit to the Audit and Risk Committee and Management an annual report on the Internal Audit department's activities, responsibilities, and performance relative to the Internal Audit Plan as approved by the Audit and Risk Committee.
+- The External Auditor or the signing partner of the External Auditing firm assigned to the Company shall be rotated or changed every seven (7) years or for such period as may be required under applicable rules and regulations.
+The Internal Audit Head should submit to the Audit and Risk Oversight Committee and Management an annual report on the Internal Audit department's activities, responsibilities, and performance relative to the Internal Audit Plan as approved by the Audit and Risk Oversight Committee.
 The annual report should include significant risk exposures, control issues, and such other matters as may be needed or requested by the Board and Management.
 The Internal Audit Head should certify that he conducts his activities in accordance with the International Standards on the Professional Practice of Internal Auditing.
-If he does not, the Internal Audit Head shall disclose to the Board and Management the reasons why he has not fully complied with the said documents.
+In case of failure to do so, the Internal Audit Head shall disclose to the Board and Management the reasons why he has not fully complied with the said documents.

-2. The Board, after consultations with the Audit Committee, shall recommend to the Shareholders an External Auditor duly accredited by the SEC who shall undertake an independent audit of the Corporation, and shall provide an objective assurance on the matter by which the financial statements shall be prepared and presented to the Shareholders.
-The External Auditor shall not, at the same time, provide Internal Audit services to the Corporation.
-Non-audit work may be given to the External Auditor, provided it does not conflict with his duties as an independent External Auditor, or does not pose a threat to his independence.
+- The Board, after consultations with the Audit and Risk Oversight Committee, shall recommend to the Shareholders an External Auditor duly accredited by the SEC which undertake an independent audit of the Company, and shall provide an objective assurance on the matters by which the financial statements shall be prepared and presented to the Shareholders.
+The External Auditor shall not, at the same time, provide Internal Audit services to the Company.
+Non-audit work may be given to the External Auditor, provided that such work does not conflict with its duties as an independent External Auditor, or does not pose a threat to its independence.

-If the External Auditor resigns, is dismissed or ceases to perform his services, the reason/s for and the date of effectivity of such action shall be reported in the Corporation's annual and current reports.
-The report shall include a discussion of any disagreement between the External Auditor and the Corporation on accounting principles or practices, financial disclosures or audit procedures which the former External Auditor and the Corporation failed to resolve satisfactorily.
+If the External Auditor resigns, is dismissed or ceases to perform its services, the reason/s for and the date of effectivity of such action shall be reported in the Company's annual and current reports.
+The report shall include a discussion of any disagreement between the External Auditor and the Company on accounting principles or practices, financial disclosures or audit procedures which the former External Auditor and the Company failed to resolve satisfactorily.

-If the External Auditor believes that any statement made in the Annual Report, Information Statement or any report filed with the SEC or any regulatory body during the period of his engagement is incorrect or incomplete, he shall give his comments or views on the matters in the said reports.
+If the External Auditor believes that any statement made in the Annual Report, Information Statement or any report filed with the SEC or any regulatory body during the period of its engagement is incorrect or incomplete, then the External Auditor shall give its comments or views on the matters in the said reports.

-Stakeholders' Rights and Protection of Minority Shareholders' Interest
+Rights of Shareholders, Protection of Minority Shareholders’ Interest and Rights of Stakeholders

 The Board is committed to treat all Shareholders fairly and equitably, and shall recognize, protect and facilitate the exercise of their rights.
 These rights relate to the following among others: